cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.2
        Accept modulefile specification as argument

+.. subcmd:: stash

+ :subcmd:`Save<save>` current environment in a stash collection then :subcmd:`reset` to initial environment.

+ A collection is created only if current environment state differs from initial environment.
+Stash collection is named *stash-<unix_millis_timestamp>* where *<unix_millis_timestamp>* is the number of milliseconds between Unix Epoch and when this command is run.

+ If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable will be appended to the stash collection file name.

+ .. only:: html

+    .. versionadded:: 5.2

 .. subcmd:: state [name]

  Gets :file:`modulecmd.tcl` states.
 Reports the currently set value